 A hypervisor for LXC containers

 LXD is a hypervisor for managing Linux Containers; it provides a simple RESTful API for creation and management of containers.
-This charm is currently specific to LXD's use with nova-lxd, but that's only by usage, rather than specific design.

 Report bugs on Launchpad

 - (string) Device to be used to back LXD storage.
 May be an valid block device or a path and size to a local file (/path/to/file.img|$sizeG), which will be created and used as a loopback device (for testing only). .
 This will be use to store lxd containers.

 - (string) Cloud instances provide ephemeral storage which is normally mounted on /mnt. .
 Providing this option will force an unmount of the ephemeral device so that it can be used for LXD container storage.
 This is useful for testing purposes (cloud deployment is not a typical use case).

 - (boolean) If enabled, the charm will attempt to overwrite block devices containing previous filesystems or LVM, assuming it is not in use.

 - (string) Repository from which to install LXD.
 May be one of the following: distro (default), ppa:somecustom/ppa, a deb url sources entry, or a supported release pocket

 - (string) LXD container storage type: btrfs, zfs, or lvm